MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-security-governance-and-compliance.md

 ### Encrypt data at rest

 Data at rest is information in persistent storage on physical media, in any digital format.
 Media can include files on magnetic or optical media, archived data, and data backups.
-Azure offers a variety of data storage solutions including File Storage, Disk Storage, Blob Storage, and Table Storage.
+Azure offers a variety of data storage solutions including files, disks, blobs, and tables.
 Some Azure Storage data encryption at rest occurs by default with optional customer configuration.
 For more information, see [Azure data encryption at rest](/azure/security/fundamentals/encryption-atrest) and [Azure encryption overview](/azure/security/fundamentals/encryption-overview).

 Server-side encryption (SSE) for SAP on Azure VMs protects your data and helps you meet organizational security and compliance commitments.
 SSE automatically encrypts data at rest on Azure-managed OS and data disks when persisting data to the cloud.
 SSE encrypts Azure-managed disk data transparently using 256-bit [AES encryption](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard), one of the strongest block ciphers available, and is FIPS 140-2 compliant.
 SSE doesn't impact managed disk performance, and has no additional cost.
 For more information about the cryptographic modules underlying Azure-managed disks, see [Cryptography API: next generation](/windows/win32/seccng/cng-portal).